Malawi Climate

 Looking ahead

-The forecast suggests an evolving El Niño phase in the coming months, which typically brings warmer and drier conditions to Southern Africa, potentially impacting agricultural output.
+The forecast for the coming months suggests a high probability of El Niño developing, which typically brings warmer and drier conditions to Southern Africa, potentially impacting rainfall patterns and agricultural output in Malawi.

 Generated by Gemini from climate data and web sources